 If you have a 401k, trust, or any other financial asset that has a beneficiary, make sure to update it.
 While it’s important for first-time couples to update their beneficiary, it’s REALLY important if you’ve had a previous marriage to do so.

 For example, if you’ve been married before and originally listed your previous spouse as a beneficiary on investment accounts or life insurance, make sure you update those ASAP.
 Otherwise, you’ll be leaving behind a pretty unhappy spouse and a very happy ex…typically not ideal.
+Another great type of insurance to get is this Best Campervan Insurance while you go traveling just to be safe.
+If you guys are trying to sell your car or if your one of you sells cars for a living, then make sure to get i4mt insurance to get covered.

 Not exactly the most fun topic to talk about, but it certainly is one of the more important ones to consider.